“To touch the sky, you just have to get that little bit closer.”

 - Rope: Rope is a basic investment if you are looking to move to outdoor climbing.
 There are 2 main types of rope – static and dynamic rope.
 Dynamic rope is good for climbing as it has elasticity which allows for it to stretch better and take in the energy of a fall.
 A static rope is stiffer and used more for abseiling and rescues.

 - Helmet: Serves the purpose of protecting the belayer from potential falling rock or debris that could injure the climber.
 While many do not like to wear it due it being clunky and obstructing in some sense, its best practice to have a helmet.

 - Clothes: Never underestimate the importance of having suitable clothing for climbing.
-Climbing clothes, consisting mainly of tops and pants focus a lot on stretchability, breathability and little features and pockets that are useful for storing things and more.
+Climbing clothes, consisting mainly of tops and water resistant pants focus a lot on stretchability, breathability and little features and pockets that are useful for storing things and more.